November 14, 2025

 What Are the First Warning Signs of Pancreatic Cancer?

-Read on to learn more about the pancreas, how symptoms of pancreatic cancer can differ depending on the type and location of the cancer, and which early detection imaging tests can potentially improve outcomes.
+Read on to learn more about the pancreas, how symptoms can differ depending on the type and location of the cancer, and which early detection imaging tests can potentially improve outcomes.

 Anatomy and Function of the Pancreas

 The pancreas is an organ in the digestive system with many important functions.
-It has three main parts: the head, body, and tail.
+It has four main parts: the head, neck, body, and tail2.
 It’s located in the abdomen behind the stomach and next to the first part of the small intestine, the duodenum.

-It’s also near the gallbladder and liver, connected to them by tubes called the common bile duct, bile ducts, and pancreatic ducts.
+It’s also near the gallbladder and liver, connected to them by tubes called the bile ducts and pancreatic ducts3.
 The liver, gallbladder, and pancreas are necessary for transporting bile and digestive enzymes for the digestion of food.

 What are the first warning signs of pancreatic cancer: anatomy of the pancreas, the liver, and the gallbladder

-The pancreas has two main types of pancreatic cells: exocrine and endocrine.
+The pancreas has two main types of cells: exocrine and endocrine4.
 The exocrine gland is responsible for secreting enzymes that help us digest food.
-The endocrine gland secretes hormones including insulin and glucagon to manage blood sugar levels.
+The endocrine gland secretes hormones, including insulin and glucagon, to manage blood sugar levels.

 Types of Pancreatic Cancer

-People can develop pancreatic cancer from either exocrine or endocrine cells.
+People can develop pancreatic cancer from either exocrine or endocrine cells5.
 The most common type of pancreatic exocrine cancer is pancreatic adenocarcinoma.
-Pancreatic endocrine cancer, or neuroendocrine cancer is quite rare, making up less than 5% of all pancreatic cancer cases.
+Pancreatic endocrine cancer, or neuroendocrine cancer, is quite rare, making up around 4 per cent of all pancreatic cancer cases.

 Pancreatic Cancer Risk Factors

 There are many known risk factors for developing pancreatic cancer.
 It’s more common in older men, possibly because men tend to smoke more than women.
-Smoking is a major risk factor — people who smoke are three times more likely to develop pancreatic cancer compared to people who don’t.
+Smoking is a major risk factor, accounting for around 20 per cent of pancreatic cancers in the UK6.

 Those who consume more than the daily recommended amount of alcohol (more than two drinks per day for men and more than one for women) may also be at higher risk.
 This is especially the case for those with a history of chronic pancreatitis (inflammation of the pancreas).